 Once you complete the four Principles courses, contact us to enroll in the Capstone.

-- Your mentor will support you through the completion of your Capstone project.
+- Your mentor will contact you support you through the completion of your Capstone project

 Time Commitment: approximately 40 hours